Projet-TAMIS/entre-guillemets/README.md

 python pg.py
 ```

-This will process all text files (`.txt` extension) in `input_files` and store the results in `output`.
-You can view the report by opening `index.html`.
+This will process all text files (`.txt` extension) in `input_files` and store the raw results in `output`.
+You can view the report by opening `report/index.html`.

 This will also output a tabular version of the report in Excel.
-This report is available under `output/report.xlsx`.
+This report is available under `report/index.xlsx`.

 ## Annotating input files for some context